PLD’s Decodable Reading Books

 PLD recommends that once pre-literacy instruction (alphabet sounds, lowercase letter formation, phonemic awareness: blending & segmentation) has been explicitly taught in Term 1, you need to screen your students in Week 10.
 Based on the results of the testing, create three ability groups so that targeted group teaching can be scheduled from the outset in Term 2.
 For more information on how to set up your teaching groups and how to establish a consistent screening and tracking process, click here.

-- Set 1 of the Home and Targeted Group Reading books, have been designed for Semester 1 and feature VC and CVC words.
+- Set 1 of the Home and Targeted Group Reading books, have been created for Semester 1 and feature VC and CVC words.
 Prior to allocating these initial reading books, pre-literacy skills (alphabet sounds, lowercase letter formation, phonemic awareness: blending & segmentation) must be taught and screened.
 The Early Reading Profile – Foundation Year screen (typically presented in week 6 of Term 2) will track student’s progress in the early weeks of learning to decode.

 By the end of Year 1, students should be ready to progress on from decodable reading books and be able to accurately and fluently read Stage 1 words and a percentage of Stage 2 words.
 To get your students here, PLD recommends the continuation of decodable reading material throughout Year 1.